hoangluongvn95/Artist/README.md

 # Artist
-Exploring relevant information about your favorite songs and artists
+Exploring relevant information about your favorite songs and artists using R.